athos/sweet-array/README.md

     c))
 ```

-`sweet-array` tries to make use of the static types inferred by the Clojure compiler
+`sweet-array` leverages the static types inferred by the Clojure compiler
-as much as possible, and inserts necessary type hints implicitly.
+to inserts necessary type hints implicitly, so you don't have to add
-So, you don't have to add type hints yourself in most cases.
+type hints yourself in most cases.

 Also, `sweet-array` adopts "sweet" type syntax (e.g. `[[double]]` and `[String]`),
 so you don't have to be bothered with cryptic array type hints (e.g. `^"[[D"` and